 Amaryllis comes from a Chinese background, but grew up in New Zealand and Australia.
 She speaks fluent Mandarin and is passionate about building greater cross-cultural awareness and collaboration between Australia and Asia.
 She hopes, through her involvement in the AALA, to help empower the next generation of talented young lawyers to open up greater dialogue and collaboration between Asia and Australia.

 Stephanie is a lawyer at Allens.
 She holds a Bachelor of Laws and a Bachelor of Arts (International Relations/Criminology) from the University of Queensland,.
 Her interest in international relations and culture has led her to complete a Diploma in European Studies in Vienna and undertake a clerkship in Hong Kong.

 Stephanie is a passionate supporter of greater cultural diversity in the legal profession and hopes that her involvement as a committee member of the AALA will bring further awareness to this important issue.

 William Zhou, Committee Member

-William Zhou attends the Queensland University of Technology and works at Herbert Smith Freehills as a paralegal.
+William studies law and economics at the Queensland University of Technology.
 He is interested in social causes that help develop awareness, assisting a number of not-for-profit associations and charities in general.
 Particularly, William and his associated business interests have volunteered for and supported community associations in promoting the diverse culture in Brisbane since 2015.